Overview of UTQAP

 - the cyclical review of existing Faculties, units and the programs they offer.

 The UTQAP ensures that the University of Toronto operates in conformity with the Quality Assurance Framework (QAF) for the Province of Ontario.
 Universities are subject to audit on a cyclical basis for their compliance with the provisions of its Institutional Quality Assurance Process (IQAP).
-U of T will be audited in winter/spring 2016-17.
+U of T was audited in winter/spring 2016-17.

 Find out about institutional authority in section 1.2 of the UTQAP.